 “Appears that way, doesn’t it?”
 Grandmother said.
 “We are distant relation…let’s go back to the farm.
 Your mother will have supper ready and I have grown quite weary of talking of ghosts, ancestors and quilts.”

 “Now that the Queen has chosen you- you will not be left a moments peace until you make her that quilt.
 God help you child.
 There is nothing that can do to prepare you for the horrors that will come.
-I try not to speak of the Nine Days Queen so that I don’t summon her- like we probably have now and I would just as soon forget about her all together, now let’s go home.
+I try not to speak of the Nine Days Queen so that I don’t summon her- like we probably have now and I would just as soon forget about her all together.
 I didn’t want to alarm you before, but there’s not a moment to waste.
 The queen will be here any moment.

 Gemma wasn’t done with the cottage, nor the quilts and definitely not the ghost of Lady Jane Grey and so she made plans to come back that very night.
 When the farm grew quiet, and the hound dogs were snoring.
 Yes, she would make her way back.
 She marked the spot in her mind where the cottage was by noticing a large boulder just to the left of the invisible door.
 The farm could be saved if she was willing to deal with a ghost and learn how to make a quilt.
 I can do this, she thought.

-“Don’t come back here on your own Gemma.”
+“Don’t go back there on your own Gemma.”
 Grandmother said.
 “Someone needs to know where you are at all times, especially since the Nine Days Queen has shown you the cottage.”

 That night Gemma made her way to the cottage with a small lantern she took from the barn.
 She could hear a baby crying in the direction of the cottage.
 When she arrived she saw what her Grandmother had warned her about.
 She tried to turn away and run back to the safety of her home, but it was too late.
 The Nine Days Queen had seen her.